If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

 Primark operates over 350 stores in eleven countries: Republic of Ireland, the UK, Spain, Portugal, Germany, the Netherlands, Belgium, Austria, France, the US and Italy; and has over 75,000 employees.
 Primark offers high quality fashion at value for money prices, put simply, “Amazing Fashion, Amazing Prices”.

-With approximately 3,000 employees, a sales revenue of EUR 1,147 million in 2017, and a network of production and sales sites located throughout Europe, North America, South America and Asia, RadiciGroup is one of the world’s leading producers of a wide range of chemical intermediates, polyamide polymers, engineering plastics, synthetic fibres and nonwovens.
+With approximately 3,100 employees, sales revenue of EUR 1,092 million in 2019 and a network of production and sales sites located throughout Europe, North America, South America and Asia, RadiciGroup is one of the world’s leading producers of a wide range of chemical intermediates, polyamide polymers, high performance engineering polymers and advanced textile solutions, including nylon yarn, polyester yarn, yarn made from recovered and bio-source materials, nonwovens and personal protective equipment for the healthcare field.

-These products are the result of the Group’s outstanding chemical know-how and vertical integration in the polyamide production chain, developed to be used in a variety of industrial sectors such as: apparel, automotive, consumer goods, electrical and electronics, furnishings, construction, household appliances, and sports.
+These products are the result of the Group’s outstanding chemical expertise and vertically integrated polyamide production chain and have been developed for use in a variety of industrial sectors, such as: automotive, electrical and electronics, consumer goods, apparel, furnishings, construction, household appliances, and sports.

-The basis of the Group’s strategy is a strong focus on innovation, quality, customer satisfaction, social and environmental sustainability.
+The basis of the Group’s strategy is a strong focus on innovation, quality, customer satisfaction and social and environmental sustainability.

 Created in 2009 by founder and CEO Yael Aflalo, Reformation is a revolutionary lifestyle brand that proves fast fashion and sustainability can coexist, infusing green measures into every aspect of the brand, from repurposed vintage pieces and sustainable fabrics to eco-friendly packaging.
 Reformation has established itself as a pioneer not only through its direct-to-consumer business, but bricks and mortar retail as well, developing an in-store tech concept that brings the best of the online experience to its 12 physical doors across the US.
 Providing stylish, eco-conscious products across apparel, accessories, denim, bridal, outerwear, swim, intimates and more, Reformation is the go-to brand for women who want to look beautiful and live sustainably.